 Among the hill-walking fraternity, it is one of the most well-known bothies in Scotland, not only because its remoteness is a testing challenge and an opportunity for adventure, but also because it is reputedly haunted.
 The present Ben Alder Cottage dates back to 1871, but stories persist of an earlier hideout called Cluny’s Cage, where Bonnie Prince Charlie took refuge for a time after the Battle of Culloden.
 A jumble of boulders above the cottage may well mark the spot.

 By the end of the 1920s, rumours about the bothy being haunted were spread by head stalker Finlay MacIntosh and novelist Ian Macpherson in an attempt to frighten away unwelcome visitors.
-Over the years the anecdotes were embellished, with various accounts of a poltergeist moving furniture and the mysterious heavy tramp of hob-nailed boots outside the bothy.
-Ghost stories tend to fire the imagination, and many who visit the bothy leave feeling slightly spooked.
+Over the years the anecdotes were embellished, with various accounts of a poltergeist moving furniture and the mysterious heavy tramp of hob-nailed boots outside at night.
+Even today, ghost stories find their way into the bothy logbook, adding an extra shiver to a winter night by the fire.
 Don't let that put you off though - this is one of our favourite bothies, or indeed, shelters of any kind, anywhere in Scotland.

-The Ben Alder Estate came under new ownership in 2011 and its infrastructure has been greatly improved, including renovation work on the bothy, which now sports a new roof and windows.
-The building consists of three rooms accessed by a natty little porch.
+The Ben Alder Estate came under new ownership in 2011 and its infrastructure has been greatly improved, including extensive renovation work on the bothy in the past decade, with a new roof, windows, and internal upgrades.
+The building consists of three rooms accessed by a small porch.

 Key Attractions: